Kristian Wilkerson: Tennessee Titans

 Wilkerson was signed by the Tennessee Titans as an undrafted free agent on May 4, 2020.
 He was waived on September 5, 2020, during final roster cuts.

 New England Patriots

 Wilkerson was signed to the practice squad of the New England Patriots on September 8, 2020.
-Wilkerson was elevated to the Patriots active roster on November 9, 2020, and made his debut that night on Monday Night Football in a 30–27 win over the New York Jets.
+Wilkerson was elevated to the Patriots' active roster on November 9, and made his debut that night on Monday Night Football in a 30–27 win over the New York Jets.
 He reverted to the practice squad after the game.

-Wilkerson signed a reserve/future contract on January 4, 2021.
-On August 31, 2021, he was released, but signed with the practice squad the following day.
+Wilkerson signed a reserve/future contract with New England on January 4, 2021.
+On August 31, he was released as part of final roster cuts, but re-signed with the practice squad the following day.

-On January 2, 2022, Wilkerson was elevated for the Week 17 game against Jacksonville and scored his first two NFL touchdowns.
-He signed a reserve/future contract with the Patriots on January 17, 2022.
+On January 2, 2022, Wilkerson was elevated for the Week 17 game against the Jacksonville Jaguars and scored his first two NFL touchdowns.
+He signed a reserve/future contract with the Patriots on January 17.

 On August 30, 2022, Wilkerson was placed on injured reserve.
 On February 15, 2023, the Patriots waived Wilkerson.